pentagridsec/smsgate/README.rst

 - Support for API token to control API access
 - Support for Icinga/Nagios monitoring
 - Support for Munin monitoring
-- An XML-RPC API client to
+- An XML-RPC API client to interact with the service
+- Experimental SECCOMP support (may break things)

 The SMS gateway  misses these features: